jonathanlb/signed-s3-links/README.md

 The titles dictionary object will not be printed, nor will objects nested in keys beneath the key specified.

-The `ss3_dir` shortcode also takes the `region` optional parameter to override the global default.
-Finally, the shortcode accepts optional named parameters `href-class`, `li-class`, `ul-class`, and `id` that allow you to style the links, list elements, and unordered list and reference the list, respectively.

 ### Using the media player

 You can embed a signed link into a HTML5 media player
 ```
 [ss3_audio my-s3-bucket/tunebook/song.mp3]
 ```

+#### Optional named parameters:

+- `class` provide styling classes for the audio player.
+- `id` provide a reference to the audio player.
-The shortcode accepts optional named parameters `title`, `class`, and `id` that enclose the player in a caption with the given title and allow you to style and reference the media player.
+- `title` enclose the player in a caption with the given title.

 ## Testing